Master of Social Work

 What You’ll Learn:

-- Clinical assessment and diagnosis
+- Clinical assessment, diagnosis, and intervention strategies

-- Critical issues in social work practice
+- Integration of AI and advanced technologies in clinical social work practice

 How You’ll Learn:

-- Flexible online format
+- Graduate‑level online coursework

-- Practicum placements
+- Integrated practicum placements

 SOCW 850: Assessment and Treatment of Mental Disorders I